You look at your painting and sigh a breath of relief at how it turned out.

-Now you look at your surroundings… and horror struck as you see bits and blotches of acrylics everywhere–even on yourself.
+Now you look at your surroundings… and horror strikes as you see bits and blotches of acrylics everywhere–even on yourself.
 Do you know what to do to clean it?
 You ask yourself: “How to remove acrylic paint?”

 Depending on what kind of surface you’ve spilled the paint on, you may need special products or alternative methods to remove the paint.